milvus-io/milvus-docs/site/en/guides/monitor.md

    alertmanager --config.file=simple.yml
    ```

-5. Open `http://<hostname of machine running alertmanager>:9093` in your browser, where you can use the Alertmanager UI to define rules for [muting alerts](https://prometheus.io/docs/alerting/alertmanager/#silences).
+5. Use your browser to open `http://<hostname of machine running alertmanager>:9093`, and use the Alertmanager UI to define rules for [muting alerts](https://prometheus.io/docs/alerting/alertmanager/#silences).

 ## Related links